jamesshore/ergotest/docs/automation_api.md

 * testSuiteResult.count(): { pass: number, fail: number, skip: number, timeout: number, total: number }

 A summary of this suite’s results.
 Includes a count of each type of test case result and the total number.
-Only counts  [TestCaseResult](#testcaseresult), not [TestSuiteResult](#testsuiteresult).
+Only counts  [TestCaseResult](#testcaseresult)s, not [TestSuiteResult](#testsuiteresult)s.

 [Back to top](#automation-api)